micmankos/card_deck/README.md

 # SG Card Deck
 Author: Michael Mankos

+**This is a sample Python project that is meant to showcase my experience.**

-This projects implements a standard Poker-style deck of cards which can, in turn, be used to implement a card game.
+This projects implements a library for a standard Poker-style deck of cards which can, in turn, be used to implement a card game.

 ## Dev Environment
+This section details the development environment and how to set it up.

 TODO: mention pep8 style